 Five Fun Board Games That Help Teach Children About Money

-Christmas gift ideas that will please the kids, while you enjoy the fact that they’re learning valuable lessons about how to manage money
+Gift ideas that will please the kids, while you enjoy the fact that they’re learning valuable lessons about how to manage money

 We believe it’s really important for children to start learning about money as early as possible, and games are a great way to start.
 There are some great apps around but don’t forget these classic board games, too.
-They can make super Christmas presents that you can all enjoy as a family – the children won’t even realize they’re learning anything!
+They can make super presents that you can all enjoy as a family – the children won’t even realize they’re learning anything!

 BEST FOR: Learning about budgets & living expenses